• Menu

 💡 Practical information 💡

-Due to the excavations, the Domus Aurea is only open to the public on Saturdays and Sundays.
-All visits are guided tours and visitors have to wear a helmet (provided on site) for the entire duration of the tour.
+Due to ongoing excavations, the Domus Aurea is only open to the public on Fridays and Saturdays from 9 am to 5 pm.
+Guided tours are mandatory, and visitors must wear helmets (provided on-site) while inside.

-You can book your guided tour of the Domus Aurea here.
+You can reserve your visit here: Domus Aurea tickets.

 Domus Aurea